Dolphin Research

-$Microsoft(MSFT.US) 1Q25 first take: As the first performance report after the change in accounting standards, it will indeed affect our understanding of the details of the financial report, but it also gives us an opportunity to focus more on the overall and most critical comparable business performance of the company.
-From the preliminary analysis of this quarter's financial report by Dolphin Investment Research, it is a qualified submission, but there are both joys and concerns.
+$Microsoft(MSFT.US) 1Q25 first take: As the first earnings report after the change in accounting standards, it does bring some impact on our understanding of the financial details, but it also gives us an opportunity to focus more on the company's overall and most critical comparable business performance.
+From Dolphin Research's initial perspective, this quarter's earnings report is a pass, but with both positive and negative aspects.

-1) First, in terms of overall performance, total revenue grew by 16% year-on-year (with contributions from the consolidation of Activision Blizzard), continuing to slightly accelerate from last quarter's 15.2% and slightly exceeding market expectations by 1.7%.
-However, on the profit side, operating profit of $30.6 billion, while better than market expectations, had a year-on-year growth rate of only 13.6%, lagging behind revenue growth.
-The operating profit margin has decreased both year-on-year and quarter-on-quarter, officially marking the end of Microsoft's profit margin expansion phase, sliding into the profit margin contraction zone under the drag of high Capex related to AI.
+1) First, in terms of overall performance, total revenue increased by 16% year-over-year (including contributions from the acquisition of Activision Blizzard), slightly accelerating from the previous quarter's 15.2% and also slightly exceeding market expectations by 1.7%.
+However, on the profit side, operating profit of $30.6 billion, while better than market expectations, grew only 13.6% year-over-year, lagging behind revenue growth.
+The operating profit margin declined both year-over-year and quarter-over-quarter, officially marking the end of Microsoft's profit margin expansion phase, sliding into the contraction phase due to high AI-related Capex.

-2) At the same time, this quarter's Capex investment has once again increased quarter-on-quarter to a full $20 billion, nearly 8% higher than expected.
+2) At the same time, this quarter's Capex increased quarter-over-quarter to a full $20 billion, nearly 8% higher than expected.
 We also noted that this quarter's D&A has doubled compared to the same period last year, increasing by over $3 billion.
-Free cash flow has seen a negative year-on-year growth of 7% under the drag of high Capex.
-The massive investment in AI infrastructure has begun to fully manifest pressure on financial indicators.
+Free cash flow, dragged down by high Capex, has already declined by 7% year-over-year.
+The pressure of massive AI infrastructure investments on financial metrics has begun to fully manifest.

-3) By segment, the actual revenue growth rates for Productivity (PBP) and Intelligent Cloud (IC) this quarter were in line with or slightly better than expectations, meeting targets but not surprising.
-In contrast, the Personal Computing segment, due to the consolidation of Activision Blizzard and strong growth in advertising business (benefiting from Copilot search), exceeded expectations by about 5%.
+3) By segment, the actual revenue growth of Productivity and Business Processes (PBP) and Intelligent Cloud (IC) this quarter was in line with or slightly better than expectations, meeting but not exceeding expectations.
+On the other hand, the More Personal Computing segment, due to the impact of the Activision Blizzard acquisition and strong advertising business growth (benefiting from Copilot search), exceeded expectations by about 5%.

-5) The only comforting news is that the constant currency growth rate of new commercial bookings this quarter reached 23%, up 4 percentage points from the previous quarter, suggesting that this incremental demand may indeed exist.
-However, it is still in the contract stage and has not yet reflected in financial indicators, with hopes for future release.
+5) The only comforting aspect is that the constant currency growth rate of newly signed commercial bookings this quarter reached 23%, up 4 percentage points from the previous quarter, suggesting that incremental demand may indeed exist.
+However, it is still in the contract stage and has not yet been reflected in financial metrics, leaving room for potential future release.

 The copyright of this article belongs to the original author/organization.